Variational Wasserstein Barycenters with c-Cyclical Monotonicity: Our Method

+where $P(k)$ is the set of all permutations of $\{1,...,k\}$.
 For a finite set $\Gamma$, $c$-cyclical monotonicity means the points of origin $x^i$ and destination $y^i$ related by $(x^i,y^i)$ have been paired so as to minimize the total transportation cost $\sum\nolimits_{\Gamma}c(x,y)$.
-Otherwise it would be more efficient to move mass from all $x^i$ to $y^i$.
+Otherwise, it would be more efficient to move mass from all $x^i$ to $y^i$.

-Importantly, $c$-cyclical monotonicity is a necessary condition for optimality in OT \cite{gangbo1996}. \begin{theorem} [$\gamma$ has a $c$-cyclical monotone support] If $\gamma$ is an optimal transport plan for the Wasserstein distance (i.e., it minimizes problem (1)) and $c$ is continuous, then the support of $\gamma$, i.e., $\Gamma$ is a $c$-cyclical monotone set. \end{theorem}
+Importantly, $c$-cyclical monotonicity is a necessary condition for optimality in OT \citep{gangbo1996}, and is a sufficient condition on a weak assumption \citep{pratelli2008}. \begin{theorem} [Necessary and sufficient optimality conditions] Assume a cost function $c: \mathcal X \times\mathcal Y \to \mathbb{R} \cup +\infty$ is continuous.
+Then a transport plan $\pi$ for the Wasserstein distance is optimal (i.e., it is a solution of problem (1)) if and only if the support of $\pi$, i.e., $\Gamma$, is $c$-cyclical monotone. \end{theorem}

 This theorem can be proved by contradiction.
-The detailed discussion can be found in \cite{pratelli2008}.
+The detailed discussion can be found in \citep{pratelli2008}.

 In order to enforce $c$-cyclical monotonicity, we define